 The Difference Between Spit-Up and Vomiting

-Understanding the difference between spit-up and vomiting is essential for managing your baby’s feeding experiences.
+Knowing the difference between spit-up and vomiting is useful for managing your baby’s feeding experiences.

-Spit-up is typically a normal occurrence, often happening shortly after feeding, while vomiting can indicate a more serious issue if it’s frequent or forceful.
+Spit-up is typically a normal occurrence, often happening shortly after feeding.
+Vomiting can point to a more serious issue, especially if it’s frequent or forceful.

 Definitions and Characteristics

-Spit-up and vomiting may seem similar, but they’ve distinct characteristics that can affect how you manage your baby’s feeding experiences.
-Understanding these differences empowers you to respond effectively to your child’s needs.
+Spit-up and vomiting may look similar, but they have distinct characteristics that affect how you respond to your baby’s needs.

 - Spit-up is typically a small amount of milk that flows out of the mouth after feeding.